The European market potential for avocados

 Spain: Complements production with import

 Spain is a producer, consumer and also an emerging trade hub for avocados.
-For an exporter Spain is an interesting target country, because it is likely you will find a broader market than just Spain itself.
+For an exporter Spain can be an interesting target country, because you will likely find a broader market than just Spain itself.

 Tips: